-The Uni Tutor is a part of Tut Essays Ltd. Founded in 2007, Tut Essays Ltd. runs a portfolio of websites that deliver answers, research, and other services to students, academics, and professionals.
+The Uni Tutor is a part of ACADEMIC RESEARCH AND TUTORING SERVICES LTD (12618604).
+Founded in 2007, ACADEMIC RESEARCH AND TUTORING SERVICES LTD (12618604) runs a portfolio of websites that deliver answers, research, and other services to students, academics, and professionals.

 - As a UK company we stringently adhere to UK consumer and privacy laws.
 This means, whatever service you buy from us, you are covered by the UK’s consumer laws – just like any other well-known website or high-street retailer.